-“The Village” is located 71 km south of the Capital city of Phnom Penh, half way to the popular destination known as Kampot and Kep on the south coast of Cambodia.
+“The Village” is located 71 km south of the Capital city of Phnom Penh, halfway to the popular destination known as Kampot and Kep on the south coast of Cambodia.

 The project was established in collaboration with the Meas family who have been actively involved in the community improvement efforts for generations, especially after the fall of the Khmer Rouge.

-You can come stay at the Cambodian Homestay and check out various activities we do in the community.
-As our approach has been based on the Gandhi’s principles of “be the change”, and in order to do it effectively, we believe that we must learn and listen to the local people
+You can come to stay at the Cambodian Homestay and check out various activities we do in the community.
+As our approach has been based on Gandhi’s principles of “be the change”, and in order to do it effectively, we believe that we must learn and listen to the local people

 Our Vision for the Village